Touching bullet speeds

-The Indian Railways' freight revenues in 2020 were worth $11.8 bn.
-Coal and Coke had the highest freight revenue during this period.
+The Indian Railways' freight revenues in 2021 were worth $16 bn.

-Indian Railways aspires to add 1.5% to the country’s GDP by building infrastructure to support 40% modal freight share of the economy.
-The Indian Railways clocked a 3% increase in freight revenue in 2020-21 and the quantum of goods loaded grew by 2%.
+The railway sector in India aims to aspires about 1.5% to the country’s GDP by building infrastructure to support 45% of the modal freight share of the economy.
+The Indian Railways clocked a 3% increase in freight revenue in 2020-21 and the quantum of goods loaded grew by 1.93%.

 Rising passenger & freight traffic